karajensen/tree-generator/readme.txt

 • Use 'TreeGenerator' for the GUI in the command window

 HOW TO DEBUG:
-• Change the lib/include directory to your Maya path eg. C:\Program Files\Autodesk\Maya20XX\
+• Create environment variable MAYA_SDK_DIR that points to where the SDK lives (eg. C:\Maya2020-DEVKIT_Windows)

 • Click Debug.
 Click okay for any popups that appear.
   In Maya, you will need to load the plugin in the plugin manager.